 After completing their study programs, international students usually apply for a Post-Graduation Work Permit (PGWP) to gain Canadian work experience.

-This work experience can make them eligible to apply for permanent residency through the federal Express Entry system and various PNP streams across Canada for international graduates.
+This work experience makes them eligible to apply for permanent residency through the federal Express Entry system and various PNP streams across Canada for international graduates.